t6nis/moodle-mod_mindmap/README.txt

 + Mobile friendly.
 + Ability to review and convert from old Flash mindmap to JS based mindmap.
 + In future Flash Conversion option will be dropped with database field holding flash data!!!
+NB!
+Conversion from flash data might still hold a few bugs.
+Always check your data!
 - Dropped Moodle 1.x backup/restore support.